 If axle alignment is found to be outside the tolerances listed here, adjustment is possible, but will require special tools and replacement parts to perform.
 Hendrickson has published brochure L579 that describes the axle alignment procedure in detail.
-Go to hendrickson-intl.com to get a copy of this brochure.
+Go to hendrickson-intl.com to get your copy of Brochure L579 - Alignment Procedure.